PiotrZogata/Builder-pattern-example/README.md

 # Builder-pattern-example
-Example of the builder pattern on the example of displaying air connections.
+The builder pattern on the example of displaying air connections.